Originally published in The New Stack on Feb 21, 2018. Slava Koltovich, Kublr’s CEO, also contributed to this article.

 Advanced Kubernetes Capabilities

 When we considered what large organizations typically need, we saw that there would be more advanced requirements: auditing, multi-cluster monitoring from a single pane of glass, and in-place upgrades to new versions of Kubernetes.
-We also wanted to leverage the inherent capabilities in different environments.
+We also wanted to leverage the inherent capabilities of different environments.
 Cloud infrastructure in AWS and Azure provides access to APIs for provisioning servers and other components.
 Kublr simplifies deployments in these environments by integrating with AWS’s Cloud Formation and Azure’s Resource Management Templates.
 This integration provides runtime advantages as well as makes initial configuration easier.
 While Kubernetes can restart pods that fail, Kublr can restart nodes that these pods run on when required.
 This provides an enhanced level of high availability.

 Kublr also monitors the internal operations of Kubernetes keeping an eye on resource utilization of internal components, allowing us to see how Kubernetes performs at different scales and with different workloads.
 Kublr’s pluggable architecture allows us to customize configurations based on workload, scale, and other application considerations.
 For advanced users we’re opening up Kublr’s configuration engine for command line access that we anticipate will be used by only a handful of super-users in any organization.
 This will enable them to provide operations staff with pre-configured templates for cluster deployments that match use case requirements.